-John Dehlin is a psychologist, researcher, podcaster, and social activist.
+John Dehlin is a researcher, podcaster, and social activist.
 He has a Ph.D. in Clinical and Counseling Psychology from Utah State University.
-Information about his psychotherapy and coaching private practice can be found here.
+Information about his private coaching practice can be found here.

 John’s clinical and research interests involve the nexus of religion and mental health.
 John’s research has been published in numerous peer reviewed scientific journals including the Journal of Counseling Psychology (APA), the Journal of Sex & Marital Therapy, Identity, the Journal of Cognitive Psychotherapy, the Journal of Homosexuality, and the Journal for the Scientific Study of Religion.